frnhr/django-forgotten-migrations/README.md

 2. django-forgotten-migrations created an "in-progress" status check on the PR to make it visible that a status will be arriving there soon.
 3. The PR goes through its usual CI build process (CircleCI, Travis or some such)
 4. At the end of the CI build, a Django management command is called (see script above).
 This is where is actuall check happens.
-5. Imediately after the check, `curl` makes a POST request sending the output of the management command to django-forgotten-migrations server (also in the script above).
+5. Immediately after the check, `curl` makes a POST request sending the output of the management command to django-forgotten-migrations server (also in the script above).
 6. django-forgotten-migrations recieves the data, and updates the "in-progress" check on the PR to either "success" or "fail", depending on the received data.